vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

 To create a connection, run `mp-test` and then select `New Connection`. [mp-test](mp-test.md) will then create a new connection by parsing over the object model and using any [identifiers](../guides/adding_to_an_adapter.md#defining-an-adapter-and-adapter-instance-in-the-object-model) and [credentials](../guides/adding_to_an_adapter.md#defining-a-credential-in-the-object-model).
 The new connection is then stored in the
-[project config file](project_config.md) in the root of the project.
+[project connections file](project_connections_config.md) in the root of the project.

 #### Editing Existing Connections

-Connections can be edited by modifying the key-values in the [project config file](project_config.md) file at the root of the project that correspond to the value you want to modify.
+Connections can be edited by modifying the key-values in the [project connections file](project_connections_config.md) at the root of the project that correspond to the value you want to modify.

 ??? example